-Sue: OK, I am completely lost.
-Nicol, what does this all mean?
+Sue: Okay, I’m completely lost.
+Nicol, what does this mean?

 Nicol: Don’t look at me!

-Nicol: It sounds like he’s up against a deadline and he’s making it up.
+Nicol: It sounds like Douglas is up against a deadline and he’s making it up.

-Whatever the Doctor’s plan entails, it works perfectly, and the episode concludes with the Doctor rigging up the Captain’s ship with high explosives.
+Whatever the Doctor’s plan entails, it works perfectly, and the episode concludes with the Doctor rigging the ship with explosives.

-Sue: That felt like a very gratuitous explosion.
-Is the Queen dead, then?
+Sue: That felt like a very gratuitous explosion to me.
+So is the queen dead, then?

 Sue: Hey!
-I want to see them turn the planet into the Key to Time!
+I wanted to see them turn that planet into the Key to Time!

-Nicol: What the hell is the Key to Time?top
+Nicol: What the hell is the Key to Time?

-Sue: I’m disappointed.
-It started well but in the end it was too confusing.
-The ending felt like a massive cop-out, like they’d run out of time and they had to make sometime up, and while some of the ideas were great, there were far too many of them.
+Sue: I’m very disappointed.
+It was too confusing.
+The ending felt like a massive cop-out – like they’d run out of time and had to make it up – and while some of the ideas were great, there were far too many of them.
 It was a bit of a mess, really.
-An imaginative mess.
-The acting was all over the place, too, but I did like the Captain and his mate.
+An imaginative mess, but a mess nevertheless.
+The acting was all over the place, too, although I did like the Captain and his mate.
 It was above average, I suppose.
 But only just.

 Nicol: Six sounds about right.
 It was more entertaining than the Hitchhiker’s Guide to the Galaxy film, I’ll give it that.
 Did Douglas Adams have anything else to do with Doctor Who?